-Materials selected must be durable in the environment of a busy public place in all seasons.
-They should be corrosion, salt and graffiti resistant
+Materials selected must be durable in the environment of a busy public street in all seasons.
+They should be corrosion, salt and graffiti resistant.

-Preferred materials include but are not limited to Aluminum, Bronze (waxable patinas), Granite and Stainless Steel of a high grade 316.
-Materials that are suggested to be avoided include but are not limited to organic materials; such as wood, paper and textiles, plated metals, plastic; such as epoxy and polyurethane, marble and sandstone.
+Preferred materials include but are not limited to aluminum, bronze (waxable patinas), granite and stainless steel of a high grade 316.
+It is suggested that materials to be avoided include but are not limited to organic materials; such as wood, paper and textiles, plated metals, plastic; such as epoxy and polyurethane, marble and sandstone.
 It is the responsibility of the Artist to research the accepted durability of the materials they propose.
 Consideration will be made for alternative materials that are able to withstand elements such as extreme temperature change, sunlight, airborne particulars, salt etc.